 Beyond All Reasonable Doubt, Jesus is Alive by Melissa Lozada-Oliva | World | Fall 2024 Rachel Kim / 3Arts Fiction: Stories Author of DREAMING OF YOU Melissa Lozada-Oliva's BEYOND ALL REASONABLE DOUBT.
 JESUS IS ALIVE, a collection of surreal short stories revealing the complex inner lives of women in search of salvation.
-Xochitl Gonzalez's Olga Dies Dreaming meets Zoraida Córdova's The Inheritance of Orquídea Divina in this debut novel following a fiery Guatemalan grandmother after a natural disaster brings about the end of the world as we know it.
+"A literary ride unlike any other.
+Heartbreaking, hilarious and absurd in the very best way, it sticks to your soul and leaves you seeing the world and the people in it a bit differently." -Xochitl Gonzalez, Pulitzer Prize Finalist and author of Olga Dies Dreaming This debut novel following a fiery Guatemalan grandmother after a natural disaster brings about the end of the world as we know it.
 A deadly earthquake eerily similar to one in 1976 that left Guatemala in ruins leaves present-day Massachusetts in shambles and sets off a global apocalypse.
 Strange creatures emerge from the earth's broken surface and begin to wreak havoc.
 An 88-year-old Guatemalan woman named Candelaria "Candy" Garcia is determined to make her way to her estranged daughter Lucia, twenty miles outside the city limits.
 A sweeping, mystical intergenerational novel about mothers and daughters, Candelaria explores the far reaches of historical trauma, how myths of the past can pre-determine one's present, and how we must strive to break those cycles and define our futures even in the face of the end of the world.
-Dreaming of You One of The Millions "Most Anticipated" books and a Harper's BAZAAR must read of 2021 "The novel is narrated in verse, a device that could feel gimmicky in less capable hands than Lozada-Oliva's, but instead melds with the macabre-yet-gossipy subject matter to create an unforgettable portrait of a public figure who to many seemed larger than life." -Emma Specter, Vogue A macabre novel in verse of loss, longing, and identity crises following a poet who resurrects pop star Selena from the dead.
+Dreaming of You One of The Millions "Most Anticipated" books and a Harper's BAZAAR must read of 2021 "The novel is narrated in verse, a device that could feel gimmicky in less capable hands than Lozada-Oliva's, but instead melds with the macabre-yet-gossipy subject matter to create an unforgettable portrait of a public figure who to many seemed larger than life." -Emma Specter, Vogue Playfully morbid and profoundly candid, an interrogation of Latinidad, womanhood, obsession, and disillusionment, Dreaming of You grapples with the cost of being seen for your truest self.
+ABOUT THE AUTHOR

-Playfully morbid and profoundly candid, an interrogation of Latinidad, womanhood, obsession, and disillusionment, Dreaming of You grapples with the cost of being seen for your truest self.
-ABOUT THE AUTHOR MELISSA LOZADA-OLIVA, is the child of Guatemalan and Colombian immigrants.
-She co-hosts the podcast Say More and is a member of the band Meli and the Specs.
-She holds an MFA in poetry from NYU and her writing has been featured in Remezcla, PAPER, The Guardian, The BreakBeat Poets Vol. 4, Wirecutter, Vulture, Bustle, Glamour, The Huffington Post, Muzzle Magazine, The Poetry Project, Audible, and BBC Mundo.
-She is from Massachusetts and lives in New York City.
-Her debut novel-inverse, Dreaming of You (2021), was published by Astra House.
+MELISSA LOZADA-OLIVA co-hosts the podcast Say More.
+She holds an MFA in poetry from NYU and her writing has been featured in Remezcla, PAPER, The Guardian, The Break-Beat Poets Vol. 4, Wirecutter, Vulture, Bustle, Glamour, The Huffington Post, Muzzle Magazine, The Poetry Project, Audible, and BBC Mundo.